massquantity/LibRecommender/doc/user_guide.md

 ## Negative Sampling

-For implicit data with only positive labels, negative sampling is typically needed for model training.
+For implicit data with only positive labels, negative sampling is typically used in model training.
 There are some special cases, such as `UserCF`, `ItemCF`, `BPR`, `YouTubeRetrieval`, `RNN4Rec with bpr loss`, because these models do not need to do negative sampling during training.
 However, when evaluating these models using some metrics such as `cross_entropy loss`, `roc_auc`, `pr_auc`, negative labels are indeed needed.

 For PyTorch-based models, **only eval or test data needs negative sampling**.
 These models includes `NGCF`, `LightGCN`, `GraphSage`, `GraphSageDGL`, `PinSage`, `PinSageDGL` , see [torch_ranking_example.py](https://github.com/massquantity/LibRecommender/blob/master/examples/torch_ranking_example.py) .